 Finally, not all signage necessarily serves an overt purpose!
 Sometimes a sign may be used simply to enhance the overall appearance of a space or its surroundings.
 We’ve even created signage using wall murals – with no objectives of advertising.

-Here at Octink we have unrivalled experience of producing signage for companies and organisations.
-Past projects include Olympic rings for London 2012, architectural signage in Soho and corporate signage at London Ambulance’s HQ.
-Further to this we design and produce bespoke signage solutions, advertising hoardings and building wraps.
+Here at Octink we have unrivalled experience of producing all kinds of signage work for companies and organisations.
+Past projects include Olympic rings for London 2012, building signage in Soho and corporate sign branding at London Ambulance’s HQ.
+Further to this we are experts in sign design and produce bespoke signage solutions, advertising hoardings and building wraps.
 In addition, you can see what our clients say about our work in these fields here.
 Finally, please Contact us today to discover more about our diverse range of signage solutions.

 by Octink in Latest News